ibm-cloud-docs/direct-link/order-colocation.md

 ## Pricing
 {: #dedicated-pricing}

-For more information, refer to the [pricing document](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-direct-link-dedicated-hosting).
+For more information, refer to the **Dedicated Hosting on Classic** tab in the [pricing table](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).
+Also refer to [pricing considerations](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#dldh-specs).